-My fave part about spring decorating ideas is executing them on a budget.
-Who has the cash to completely overhaul their home every season?
+My fave part about spring decorating ideas is that many are so good you’ll use them across summer too.
+And they’re affordable.
+I mean, who has the cash to completely overhaul their home every season?
 And why would you want to?

 That’s what I’m spilling on in today’s post: budget ways to give your home some stylish vibes for the warmer months.
 But without having to sell your first-born child to afford it.
 All of these updates involve smaller bits and pieces.
 We’re not painting, we’re not buying new furniture.
 All of your base pieces remain as-is, and we just drizzle on some new decor.

 The decor in question is from my mates at Lorraine Lea.
 I’ve been their style partner for a few years now and love having a play with their homewares and bedding.
 All of the images in this post were styled by yours truly for their latest campaign.
 So let’s dive right in and show you some of these super affordable spring decorating ideas.
 And where to shop the look, of course! 😉

 Oh, and if you wanna see all of these ideas come to life on film, you can watch the video I created above.
 Shoutout to Metricon Homes for letting me use one of their gorgeous displays for this shoot.

 Small Summer Updates for Every Room

 Summer Decorating in the Living Room

 Let’s start in the place I spend most of my time: the living room.
 I’ve no idea why people say that the kitchen is the hub of the home.
 My hub is smack bang in front of the TV.
 Those seasons of America’s Next Top Model aren’t going to watch themselves!

 OK, so as I said above, this is all about spring decorating ideas without spending a tonne of cash.
 So all we’re going to do is drizzle across some affordable decor to completely revamp your living room.